By Marcin Wojtyczka

 If you cannot repair the engine

-- In the right conditions and place, you could berth using sails alone, otherwise, send Pan Pan alert with VHF on channel 16 to get an assistance
+- In the right conditions and place, you could berth using sails alone, otherwise, send Pan Pan alert with VHF on channel 16 to get assistance.

 Rig failure